openclimatefix/site-forecast-app/README.md

 - `HUGGINGFACE_TOKEN`: Token used for private models
 - `COUNTRY`: Can be `nl` for Netherlands, or `india` for India.
 - `CLIENT_NAME`: The name of the client, this is used to the sites that should be run
 - `SATELLITE_SCALE_FACTOR`: The scale factor for the satellite data.
-Defaults to 1023.
+Defaults to 1023
 - `SATELLITE_BACKUP_ZARR_PATH`: Back up satellite data source.
-Defaults to None.
+Defaults to None

 Here are some temporary ones
 - `MO_GLOBAL_SCALE_CLOUDS`: The scale factor for the Met Office global clouds, this is used to scale the clouds in the Met Office NWP data